Jodahe10/Jodahe10.github.io/index.md

 * Lab 8

-This is one of my favortite labs because in part-1 of Lab 8 I was able to get a better understanding at how to create a service that can asemble and output specifc items or things that a user wants. wasdfwa
+This is one of my favortite labs because in part-1 of Lab 8 I was able to get a better understanding at how to create a service that can asemble and output specifc items or things that a user wants. wasdfwaeasdwe